arzeyak/GBR-Coral-Skeletal-Records-Database/README.md

 # Great Barrier Reef Coral Skeletal Records Database (GBRCD)
-An archive for coral skeleton records from the Great Barrier Reef (GBR)
+A database collecting coral skeletal records from the Great Barrier Reef (GBR).
+Database includes records that include geochemical or luminescence measurements and can be found at ...

+A selection of code for handling the database is available here.